mustafaalkan64/AspnetCore2.1JwtToken/README.md

  "Password":"alkan123"
 }
 ```
-After you get token from result, you will add to your method's header like below:
+After you get token from result, you will add to your method's header like below which you need authorize:
 <br/>

 **Headers**